juuliasantala/where_is_my_access_point/README.md

 ```

 ## Authors

-- Juulia Santala
+- Juulia Santala <jusantal@cisco.com>
 - Jonne Tuomela

 ## License

-This project is licensed to you under the terms of the Cisco Sample Code License.
+This project is licensed to you under the terms of the [Cisco Sample
+Code License](./LICENSE).